Aside from queries about individual stocks, the biggest question we get from subscribers is always, “How do you find leading growth stocks?”

 If you only have one screen, that’s the one you would use.
 The most bullish thing a stock can do is to go up in price.
 Price appreciation represents an improving opinion of the stock on the part of the investing community.
 And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that hatch and die like mayflies.

-If the markets are in good health, as they are now, you will need more screens to whittle down your list.
+If the markets are in good health, you will need more screens to whittle down your list.
 I would suggest setting your screens to eliminate any stocks that trade under 10.
 Low-priced stocks are just too volatile.

 I would also look for stocks that trade with adequate trading volume to ensure that you can buy and sell easily.
 Your liquidity screen should exclude stocks that trade fewer than 300,000 shares a day.